imaphatduc/cubecubed/README.md

 Cubecubed exists for a reason.
 Check out this [article](https://dev.to/imaphatduc/my-story-with-cubecubed-2da2) to figure it out.

 The project is deeply inspired by [Manim](https://github.com/3b1b/manim) - _an animation engine for explanatory math videos_.
 However, it is not a port or a re-implementation of the engine.
-The first commit of Cubecubed was made by author [@imaphatduc](https://github.com/imaphatduc) on December 1, 2021.
-More features are coming soon...
+Since its first commit on December 1, 2021, Cubecubed has been thriving with upcoming features and friendly community.

 ### GUI version of Cubecubed